brentgroves/k8s-train/install/installation.md

     --namespace kube-system \
     --set kubeletDir=/var/snap/microk8s/common/var/lib/kubelet

  At this point, you should also be able to list the available CSI drivers in your Kubernetes cluster …

 microk8s kubectl get csidrivers

 create a storage class
 microk8s kubectl apply -f - < sc-nfs.yaml

+Create a new PVC
+The final step is to create a new PersistentVolumeClaim using the nfs-csi storage class.
+This is as simple as specifying storageClassName: nfs-csi in the PVC definition, for example:

+# pvc-nfs.yaml
+---
+apiVersion: v1
+kind: PersistentVolumeClaim
+metadata:
+  name: my-pvc
+spec:
+  storageClassName: nfs-csi
+  accessModes: [ReadWriteOnce]
+  resources:
+    requests:
+      storage: 5Gi

+Then create the PVC with:

+microk8s kubectl apply -f - < pvc-nfs.yaml

+If everything has been configured correctly, you should be able to check the PVC… microk8s kubectl describe pvc my-pvc

 microk8s enable metallb:172.20.88.16-172.20.88.19,10.1.1.83,172.20.1.190